 Rylan Davison received a certificate of recognition on Friday December 14, 2018 from the Antrim Police Chief, Scott Lester and from the Antrim Fire Chief, Marshall Gale for calling 911 to get help for his father.

 AES had a wonderful Enchanted Forest evening which included the Scholastic Book Fair, Letterland activities, Masks and Castles activities, Dinner, Title 1 information and a Reading Room with Therapy Dogs.

 To encourage students to respect themselves, each other and their surroundings, AES conducted a two week Respect Rollout.
 When demonstrating respect students were given a sheet of paper to create a “snowball”.

 As part of the the Children in the Arts’ 1st Festival of Light Lanterns parade in Peterborough on December 1st, AES students created lanterns.
 Prior to the Peterborough parade AES students lined the halls of AES with their lanterns for all to see.

 First Grade has been working on a Native American/Pilgrim unit during the month of November.
 As part of that unit the students have done many hands-on activities such as weaving, making clay pots and writing with quills and ink.
-One of the favorite activities is candle-making.
-Each student is given a candle wick tied to a pencil.
 Read More: 1st Grade Learns About Candle Making